Codebitsoft/ITC-Senior-Project/ReadMe.md

 How to view Website

-Download repository using Git or Github
+1. Download repository using Git or Github

-Download Xampp for Windows (or for your platform)
+2. Download Xampp for Windows (or for your platform)

-Run Apache & MySQL when Xampp window is open
+3. Run Apache & MySQL when Xampp window is open

-Viewing the website:
+Viewing the website

-Type localhost into a browser
+1. Type localhost into a browser

-Click html folder
+2. Click html folder